kenanhs24/Tester/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the SEN License.
 Feel free to modify and use it for personal or educational purposes.

 ---